Home | Browse Topics | Criminal & traffic law | The criminal courts | Case reviews

 Criminal Procedure Act 2011, s 55 Criminal Procedure Rules 2012, rule 4.6

-Before the case review, the defendant and the prosecutor must jointly file a Case Management Memorandum with the court.
-This document tells the court all the details that relate to the case and what the issues will be at the trial.
+Before the case review, if a defendant has a lawyer, their lawyer and the prosecutor must jointly file a Case Management Memorandum (sometimes called a “CMM”) with the court.
+This document tells the courts all the details that relate to the case and what the issues will be at the trial.

 There are certain issues that the defence and prosecution should discuss before filing the memorandum, so that these can be covered in the memorandum if necessary.